-- Performance Progress Report Cover Sheet - Performance Progress Report Program Indicators - o Major activities and accomplishments during this period - Description of any challenges related to the areas addressed activities and accomplishments - Significant observations, findings, and events - Organizational issues - Training and Technical Assistance Needs - Activities planned for next reporting period
+- Performance Progress Report Cover Sheet - Performance Progress Report Program Indicators - o Major activities and accomplishments during this period - Description of any challenges related to the areas addressed activities and accomplishments - o Significant observations, findings, and events - o Organizational issues - o Training and Technical Assistance Needs - Activities planned for next reporting period

-In addition to the submission of semi-annual PPRs, a final PPR is due 90 days after the end date of the project period (e.g. December 30, 2023) and must be cumulative covering all years of the grant term.
+In addition to the submission of semi-annual PPRs, a final PPR is due 90 days after the end date of the project period (December 29, 2023) and must be cumulative covering all years of the two-year project period.

-9. Federal Financial Report
+10. Federal Financial Report

-The grantee must submit semi-annual, annual, and final Federal Financial Reports (FFRs) throughout program period.
+The grantee must submit semi-annual Federal Financial Reports.
 The financial information is reported on the SF-425.
+The SF-425 replaces the SF-269 form.
 Grantees should not complete items 10a and 10c on the form.
-The SF-425 should be submitted via the Payment Management System (PMS).
-A final SF-425 is due 90 days after the end date of the project period (e.g. December 30, 2023) and must be cumulative covering all years of the grant term.
+The SF-425 should be completed and submitted through the Payment Management System (PMS).
+A final SF-425 is due 90 days after the end date of the project period and must be cumulative covering all years of the grant term.

-10. Performance Measures
+11. Performance Measures

 All grantees and subrecipients are required to collect and report on FYSB's federal performance measures.
-Grantees funded in Fiscal Year 2021 will be required to start collecting performance measures data after the 90 day start-up period on January 1, 2021.
+Grantees are expected to work with implementation partners and sites that allow for the collection of performance measures data, including entry and exit surveys.